China stocks drop after poor economic data, Hong Kong lower

+* HK shares fall, joining regional markets as US rate rise looms

-SHANGHAI (Reuters) - China stocks fell sharply on Monday morning as a government-triggered rebound petered out, with attention shifting back to weak fundamentals and lackluster economic data.
+SHANGHAI, July 27 (Reuters) - China stocks fell sharply on Monday morning as a government-triggered rebound petered out, with attention shifting back to weak fundamentals and lacklustre economic data.

 Hong Kong stocks also slumped, as Asian markets were generally softer after losses on Wall Street and worries over China, while investors also braced for a looming increase in U.S. interest rates.